perfana/perfana-docs/docs/analysing/analysing.md

 Select test run to use as baseline.
 This can be any test run, executed prior to or after the current test run
 ### Select comparison type
 {: .no_toc }
-* Key metrics only: Compare configured key metrics only and use comparison thresholds as specified
+* Service Level Indicators only: Compare configured Service Level Indicators only and use comparison thresholds as specified
 * Custom: Select what dashboards and metrics to compare

 ### Settings